Kim Thayil: Soundgarden (1984–1997)

 Soundgarden became the first of Seattle's grunge bands to sign with a major label (A&M Records).
 They went on to release five albums, including three which went platinum at least once, and won two Grammys.

 Thayil became acclaimed for his guitar work, which was typically characterized by heavy riffing, and was cited among other grunge guitarists as an influence and a pioneer of the "Seattle Sound."
 In 1994, Thayil commented, "I think Soundgarden is a pretty good band and I'm a fine guitarist.
 I'm not God, but I'm certainly not average.
 I feel very comfortable with the fact that not many other people can do what I do on guitar.
 I think my guitar is happy with the way I play it."

 Originally one of Soundgarden's main songwriters, Thayil's contributions as a writer eventually dwindled to just one song on Down on the Upside, "Never the Machine Forever", although he contributed to details in every song, as did every band member.
 Thayil explained that "Collaboration was paramount in our early music, especially right at the beginning when it was me on guitar, Hiro on bass and Chris on drums", but eventually all four members became songwriters of their own, "all writing guitar parts that I had to learn."
 This led him to do "Never the Machine Forever" all on his own, as Thayil thought "Well, if I'm going to have a song on this fucking record, I'm going to have to write lyrics."

-While a member of Soundgarden, he wrote the following songs for the band: